Our Love Should Be Ridiculous

 Showing “brotherly affection” towards others is not something that comes naturally for me.
 I tend to make a lot of excuses when it comes to being more outgoing and more loving.
 After all, it’s much safer to just ignore people I don’t know or have things in common with.
 That makes perfect sense, right?
 It’s wiser to just let someone else share God’s love with them; someone who can “minister to them more effectively than I.”

 God continues to deal with me about this on a daily basis.
 Not only is displaying love towards one another one of the chief commands of the Christian faith, but it’s the core of who Jesus Christ was while he was on earth in the flesh.
-It’s easy to assume that Jesus would have gotten along easier with the “church folks,” but He actually spent all of His time with tax collectors, prostitutes and such; people who He had absolutely zero in common with.
+It’s easy to assume that Jesus would have gotten along easier with the “church folks,” but He actually spent all of His time with tax collectors, prostitutes and such; people with who He had absolutely zero in common.

 The religious people of that day mocked Jesus for loving the way He did.
 Jesus’ love was ridiculous.